Schiff, Barragán, & Blunt Rochester Introduce Support Faculty and Expand Access to Nursing School Act

 “We have a staffing crisis in the United States, and we need the federal government to intervene now and address retention and burnout, and one important part of the solution is growing the workforce.
 Rep. Schiff’s legislation can help thousands of qualified nursing applicants who are turned away due shortage of faculty, achieve their dreams of becoming a registered nurse,” said Charmaine Morales, RN, President, UNAC/UHCP.

 “The shortage of faculty at nursing schools across the country is limiting student capacity at a time when the need for professional registered nurses continues to grow,” said Dr. Deborah Trautman, President and Chief Executive Officer of the American Association of Colleges of Nursing.
 “Leaders in academic nursing applaud Rep. Adam Schiff for introducing the Support Faculty and Expand Access to Nursing School Act, which would provide much needed support to schools of nursing to enhance the supply of nursing faculty and preceptors.”

 “Public health care systems continue to face extreme workforce challenges, which were exacerbated and compounded by the pandemic.
 This bill will help increase the pipeline of new nurses entering the healthcare field and is one of many policy solutions needed to address our workforce crisis,” said Erica B. Murray, President & CEO of California Association of Public Hospitals and Health Systems.

-The bill is supported by the American Association of Colleges of Nursing, American Organization for Nursing Leadership, United Nurses Associations of California/ Union of Health Care Professionals (UNAC/UHCP), California Hospital Association, and California Association of Public Hospitals and Health Systems.
+The bill is supported by the American Federation of State, County and Municipal Employees (AFSCME), American Association of Colleges of Nursing, American Organization for Nursing Leadership, United Nurses Associations of California/ Union of Health Care Professionals (UNAC/UHCP), California Hospital Association, and California Association of Public Hospitals and Health Systems.